Red Sox vs. Royals MLB Betting Odds, Trends & Prediction

 Red Sox vs. Royals MLB BETTING PREDICTION

-Take the Royals in the first five innings.
-Seth Lugo has been outstanding for Kansas City all year long, with a 2.57 ERA and a WHIP of 1.02.
-On the other side, Brayan Bello has not been very good this year for Boston with a 5.13 ERA and WHIP of 1.44.
-Let’s not worry about the bullpens here and cash this ticket with Lugo on the mound.
+Take the Under in the first five innings.
+Cole Ragans has had a very nice season for Kansas City, with a 3.36 ERA and a WHIP of 1.14 and 159 strikeouts.
+On the other side, Kutter Crawford has also had a nice year for Boston with a 3.81 ERA and WHIP of 1.09.
+After a bunch of runs in the first two games of this series, I don’t expect that to be the case tonight.